 \section{Privacy Discussion}

 In our \methodall{}, uploading Spatial Statistics may pose privacy concerns.
 Specifically, \methodshort{} uploads $\G_{t,k}$ and $\C_{t,k}$, while \methodshortvar{} uploads $\C_{t,k}$ and $\nn_{t,k}$ (assuming no dummy clients are used for simplicity).
 Feature statistics $\G_{t,k}$ and $\C_{t,k}$ are the aggregation of feature statistics from all local data samples.
 In real-world scenarios, each client $k$ typically has many data samples across various classes, making it difficult to reconstruct specific samples from the uploaded feature statistics.
 To support this, we conduct feature inversion experiments \cite{inversion2, ccvr} to validate this claim.
 Label frequency $\nn_{t,k}$ has been widely used in numerous FL methods \cite{ccvr, fedftg, fed_ensemble_d, fedgen, dfrd, fedcvae}, and label frequency presents fewer privacy risks compared to data samples.
-Moreover, we introduce two compatible privacy-preserving techniques to enhance the privacy-preserving capabilities of our method.